coffincw/WikiDetective/README.md

 ## How we built it

-We used Flask (a Python microframework) and JavaScript to create the animated immersive text-based experience.
+We used Flask (a Python microframework) and JavaScript to create an animated, immersive text-based experience.

 ## Challenges we ran into